Broken Link Building: Does It Work? How To Do It RIGHT?

 Why do people link to a broken page?

-The “reasons” are often classified into two.
+The “reasons” are often classified into two categories.

 • Deep links — these have contexts to the source page.
 More importantly, their anchor texts are concise and self-explanatory.